It's A Celebrity Knockout 1975

 Marathon, Rounds 7 and 8 - Waiters' Slide

-The seventh and penultimate round of the Marathon featured the Celebrities team for the fourth and final occasion, with actress Linda Cunningham and rugby player Christopher Ralston joining the list of team members from Round 5.
+The seventh and penultimate round of the Marathon featured the Celebrities team for the fourth and final occasion, with actor Linda Cunningham and rugby player Christopher Ralston joining the list of team members from Round 5.
 It was all gloves off in this and the following round, with competitors transporting any number of glasses and using any method possible to do so.
 Opposing competitors were also encouraged to hinder those competing.
 At the end of permitted time, they had collected a further 41 glasses from the eleven essays made, which gave them an overall total of 109.

 Running Marathon Standings: